 Central Kalahari Game Reserve

 Five million hectares (12 million acres); one of the largest protected areas in Africa.
 A vast flat expanse of scrub-covered fossil dunes interspersed with ancient river valleys; acacia savannah areas hold significant populations of predators.
 Impressive plains game populations move seasonally between dune and valley: in summer the flatlands are filled with wildlife whilst in winter they gather around waterholes.
 Over 220 bird species include many arid-west endemic species.

-Camp Categories

-Collection

-O Premier O Classic

-ssic 🔘 Adventures

-Kalahari Plains Camp at a Glance Category: Classic 8 Tents (including 1 Family Tent): En-suite canvas units; rooftop sleepout area Experiences: Morning and afternoon game drives • San Bushman experience • Day trips to Deception Valley

-Kalahari Plains
+Kalahari Plains Camp

-Kalahari Plains, overlooking an immense grassy and fertile pan with endless horizons and beautiful skies, is raised off the ground to catch the breeze and take in sweeping views across the Kalahari by day and star-filled skies by night.
+Kalahari Plains Camp, overlooking an immense grassy and fertile pan with endless horizons and beautiful skies, is raised off the ground to catch the breeze and take in sweeping views across the Kalahari by day and star-filled skies by night.
 Solar power provides electricity and hot water, and innovative insulated canvas walls and roof keep the temperatures inside comfortable.
 The lounge and dining area, also raised, are perfect for watching wildlife in front of camp.

 Endless skies, ancient cultures, abundant summers and insightful winters.

-Highlights The Central Kalahari Game Reserve is famed for its outstanding wildlife.
+The Central Kalahari Game Reserve is famed for its outstanding wildlife.
 This region offers some of the best summer wildlife viewing in Africa; the desert springs to life attracting vast herds of antelope (principally springbok, gemsbok, red hartebeest and blue wildebeest) followed by abundant predators - including the legendary black-maned Kalahari lion and cheetah, offering perhaps Botswana's best viewing of this species.
 The unique culture and traditional lifestyles of the San Bushman people are celebrated here by San staff from the area.